 Day 3 — Punta Arenas/Puerto Natales

 Fly to Punta Arenas, situated on the Strait of Magellan.
 Drive to Puerto Natales, where we embark our ship.
 (B,L,D)

-Day 4 — Kirk Narrows/Chilean Fjords
+Day 4 — Kirke Narrows/Chilean Fjords

 Our Captain and local pilots guide us through Kirke Narrows, accessible only to a small ship as the National Geographic Orion.
 We’ll make a first stop in the extensive maze of channels and islands of the Chilean fjords, where we may go out by Zodiac and kayak and look for elephant seals, or take a forest walk.
 (B,L,D)

-Day 5 — Tierra Del Fuego: Karukinka
+Day 5 — Tierra Del Fuego: Karukinka Natural Park